-On the other hand, asscher and princess cut diamonds have a smaller than average table size, and may appear smaller than a different shape of diamond at the same carat weight.
+On the other hand, asscher and princess cut diamonds have a smaller than average table size and may appear smaller than a different shape of a diamond at the same carat weight.

 The setting is another important choice you have to make when buying a 1/2 carat diamond engagement ring.
 The right setting can accentuate the half carat diamond you picked out, it can mask or accentuate certain characteristics of the diamond, and in some cases can make a relatively small half carat diamond appear larger.